rostro36/Notes/Big Data/Week 10/10_readings.md

-# Big Data Week 10
+# Big Data Week 10 readings
 ## MongoDB: The Definitive Guide - Chapter 3
 MongoDB leaves padding factor which is the amount of extra space it gives the documents to grow, default is 1 and gets bigger if the document gets over the factor and diminishes if the document does not move again.